 Service Children at Five Acres

-We do not name a specific member of staff as a champion for Service pupils, as we expect all staff—including office and support staff, teachers and the leadership team - to be familiar with the specific needs of Service families, and to be able to support children and their families.
+Our named member of staff who works as a champion for Service pupils is Mrs Sue Ewers, although we expect all staff—including office and support staff, teachers and the leadership team - to be familiar with the specific needs of Service families, and to be able to support children and their families.
 Indeed we expect all staff to meet the needs of all children, whatever their background—the majority of pupils at Five Acres do not have a Service background.

 We aim to provide a high quality of education in a safe, supportive and caring environment for all children from their arrival at the school to their departure, however long they stay.
 The school employs a number of adults with a Service background, and the governing body always has a strong Service contingent who can champion the needs of our Service children and their families.